 The LGBTQIA Resource Center state that people who identify as bisexual typically have sexual and romantic attractions toward people of the same and other genders.
 Some people may use the terms bisexual and pansexual interchangeably, though some consider them to be different.

-A person has a monosexist attitude when they believe that every relationship should be opposite-sex.
-In other words, they believe that men should only ever have romantic and sexual relationships with women.
+A person has a monosexist attitude when they believe people should only be attracted to and have relationships with one gender.

 People can also experience monosexism from within LGBTQIA+ communities.
 Some people within these communities may believe that people can only have romantic or sexual relationships with one gender.
 They may also believe that it is not possible for a person to be attracted to two or more genders.